-Interest expense, net, consists of interest charged on the Company's debt agreements and amortization of deferred financing fees, offset by interest income (see "Liquidity and Capital Resources" below).
-Interest expense, net, was \$20.5 for the first quarter of fiscal 2024 compared to \$15.8 for the same period last fiscal year.
-The rise in interest rates since the beginning of 2022 have resulted in additional interest expense on our variable-rate debt.
-As discussed within the "Liquidity and Capital Resources" section below, we have fixed the majority of our remaining variable-rate debt with an interest rate swap.
+Interest expense, net, consists of interest charged on the Company's debt agreements and amortization of deferred financing fees, offset by interest income.
+The rise in interest rates since 2022 has resulted in additional interest expense on our variable-rate debt.
+As discussed in the "Liquidity and Capital Resources" section below, we have fixed the majority of our variable-rate debt with an interest rate swap.